Come from Away

 By Lauren Yarger

-The "plane people" might have Come from Away, but the uplifting message -- my prediction so far for the Tony award -- comes from within.
+The "plane people" might have Come from Away, but the uplifting message -- my prediction so far for the Tony award for Best Musical -- comes from within.

-The unlikely musical born out of the despair after the September 11 attacks leaves us feeling good, enjoying proof that humanity can be kind and wanting to stand and give a rousing rendition of "O Canada" while waving an American flag.
+The unlikely musical born out of the despair after the September 11 attacks leaves us feeling good.
+Proof that humanity can be kind leaves us wanting to stand and give a rousing rendition of "O Canada" while waving an American flag.

 The story is based in reality.
 On Sept.
 11, 2001, after the attacks on the World Trade Center and the Pentagon, US air space was shut down meaning that planes on route had to be diverted to other locations.
 Some 38 planes and 6,579 passengers were forced to land in the small town of Gander, Newfoundland, where the islanders on "the Rock" threw themselves into the task of welcoming their unexpected guests.